Planning Baby's Birth

 Finding a skilled physician to be your baby's doctor is vital to your child's well-being and your peace of mind.
 You'll be visiting the doctor at least six times the first year alone, so choose one you respect and trust.
 Begin the search a few months prior to your due date.
 Call to ensure he or she accepts your insurance and is taking new patients before scheduling an interview.
 LMH Health physicians are happy to meet with prospective parents and answer questions regarding pediatric care.

 In our area, parents can take their baby to a pediatrician, a doctor who specializes in the care of children.
 Others prefer a family practitioner who can treat the whole family, from birth to old age.
 Either one is fine, as long as you feel comfortable and confident about your child's care.

 Other Big Decisions

 Caution: Big decisions ahead!
 Since your hospital stay may be brief, your transition home will be easier if you prepare for your baby's arrival well in advance.
 You want to bring your baby into a safe and loving environment, so consider carefully what changes to make to your home.
-A few of the decisions you will need to make concerning your baby's care are listed below.
 Don't worry about the minor details, but do form an overall strategy that includes a "meeting of the minds" between the primary adults in your baby's life.